 By Alex Kallimanis: The Emilia-Romagna region is often considered the foodie capital of Italy.
 It’s home to authentic Parmigiano-Reggiano cheese, balsamic vinegar, excellent charcuterie and truffles.
 It’s also the birthplace of bolognese sauce and mortadella (bologna in the United States).
-On my recent trip to Italy, where I flew roundtrip from Washington, DC to Bologna for just $146 instead of over $1,000 thanks to travel hacks, I had to take a Modena food tour.
+On my recent trip to Italy, where I flew roundtrip from Washington, DC to Bologna for just $146 instead of over $1,000 thanks to travel hacks, I decided to take a Modena food tour.

 Italian Days Food Tour Pickup